 Whether you are interested in working with youth, families, or communities, an online master's degree in human and family development can help you achieve your goals.
 Many of the jobs in the profession require a master's degree.
 A number of degrees are available entirely online, allowing you to continue to work or participate in fieldwork while completing a program.
 Most degrees can be earned in less than three years.

-What are the best human and family development programs of 2020?
+What are the best master's in human and family development programs?
 Here are our top 10:

 |1||Vanderbilt University||Nashville, TN|

 |3||Texas Tech University||Lubbock, TX|

 |9||Sam Houston State University||Huntsville, TX|

 |10||Bryan College||Dayton, TN|

 DO I NEED PREVIOUS WORK EXPERIENCE TO GET IN?